Allegory of the long spoons

+Allegory

 The allegory can be summarized as follows:

-In each location, the inhabitants are given access to food, but the utensils are too unwieldy to serve oneself with.
-In hell, the people cannot cooperate, and consequently starve.
-In heaven, the diners feed one another across the table and are sated.

 The story can encourage people to be kind to each other.
-There are various interpretations of the fable including its use in sermons and in advice to lonely people.
+There are various interpretations of the fable including its use in sermons and in advice to uncaring people.

 Interpretation

-The story suggests that people have the opportunity to use what they are given (the long spoons in this allegory) to help nourish each other, but the problem, as Haim points out, lies in how the people treat each other.
+The story suggests that people can use what they are given (the long spoons in this allegory) to help nourish each other, but the problem, as Haim points out, lies in how people treat each other.

 Given the same level playing field one group of people who treat each other well will create a pleasant environment, whereas another group of people, given exactly the same tools to work with, can create unpleasant conditions simply by how they treat each other.
-Writer Dawn Eden suggests that this is a simple truth which can be easily forgotten by lonely people unable to see their situation clearly.
-She argues that such situations can be improved by reaching out to others.
+Writer Dawn Eden Goldstein suggests that this is a simple truth that can be easily forgotten by lonely people who cannot see their situation clearly.
+She argues that such conditions can be improved by reaching out to others.

 Variations

 The long spoons allegory has become part of the folklore of several cultures, for example: Jewish, Hindu, Buddhist, "Oriental" (Middle-Eastern) and Christian.
 In medieval Europe, the food in the story is a bowl of stew; in China, it is a bowl of rice being eaten with long chopsticks.

-In some versions of the story the diners are using regular cutlery but are unable to bend their arms, with a story attributed to Rabbi Haim of Romshishok describing how "both arms were splinted with wooden slats so he could not bend either elbow to bring the food to his mouth".
+In some versions of the story, the diners are using regular cutlery but are unable to bend their arms, with a story attributed to Rabbi Haim of Romshishok describing how "both arms were splinted with wooden slats so he could not bend either elbow to bring the food to his mouth".

-One variant of the allegory was used by the League of Nations to assist with postwar peace after World War II.